Never Here

 Never Here is an American thriller film directed and written by Camille Thoman.
 The film stars Mireille Enos.
 It premiered at the Los Angeles Film Festival in 2017 and was distributed by Vertical Entertainment.
 It marked the final film role for actor Sam Shepard.

+Plot

+When a woman's secret lover is witness to a brutal assault from her apartment window, she pretends to be the key witness of the crime to keep their affair hidden.